kford1091/kford1091/README.md

 <!--
 **kford1091/kford1091** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Currently, I am a Facilities Manager and Tripleten student aspiring to be Business Intelligence Analyst professional.
+<p>Currently, I am a Facilities Manager and Tripleten student aspiring to be Business Intelligence Analyst professional.
 My experience spans in cybersecurity, IT, and operational leadership.
 Known for pivoting across industries while consistently leveraging data to drive insight and decision-making.
 Skilled in data analysis, risk assessment, and translating complex findings into clear business value.
-Seeking to apply a proven ability to adapt, analyze, and communicate in a Business Intelligence Analyst role.
+Seeking to apply a proven ability to adapt, analyze, and communicate in a Business Intelligence Analyst role.</p>

 Here are some ideas to get you started: